OSHChip/OSHChip_CMSIS_DAP_V1.0_Docs/README.md

 https://github.com/xiongyihui/CMSIS-DAP developed Yihui Xiong of Seeed Studio

-The PCB design files are in the directory //Design_Files// and were created with Altium Designer Release 10
+The PCB design files are in the directory *Design_Files* and were created with Altium Designer Release 10

 Since you may not have access to Altium Designer, I have also